OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 wg pubkey < private_key > public_key
 ```

-Then, email your **public** key (not your private key!) to [sandiego-lab@openresearch.institute](mailto:sandiego-lab@openresearch.institute) and request Wireguard access.
+Then, email your **public** key (not your private key!) to [remote-labs@openresearch.institute](mailto:remote-labs@openresearch.institute) and request Wireguard access.
 Your request will be processed as soon as we can.
 If you need to set up multiple keys, please request them all at once.

-We will send you a configuration file, `sandiego.conf`.
+We will send you a configuration file, `oriremote.conf`, which is set up to connect you to both labs simultaneously.
 It will look something like this:

 ```
 [Interface]